 Simply fill our booster cushion with water and it will raise you up in the water a bit.
 Because it's filled with water, it will stay below the surface of the water without floating away.
 This inflatable headrest and cup holder, (pictured), hooks over the side of your spa and offers a comfortable place to relax your head as well as a handy place for your drink.

-Our filter packs and chemical kits are an essential purchase for your hot tub keeping the water free from impurities and bacteria, And keep debris out of your spa by cleaning the filters every four to six months and replacing them at one year.
+Our filter packs and chemical kits are an essential purchase for your hot tub keeping the water free from impurities and bacteria.
+Keep debris out of your spa by cleaning the filters every four to six months and replacing them at one year.

 Be sure to keep on top of dosing the water as this will not only help sanitise, it will also help control pH, calcium hardness to keep your water pristine.
 We recommend starting off with a chemical kit to cover all the essentials.